-- The plans are permanent and contributions are not elective like defined contribution plans.
-You should plan on keeping them for at least 3 years.
+* You should keep them open for at least 3 years.
 You can terminate for good cause.

-- An actuary must review and certify plans each year.
-This is to ensure that funding is adequate to pay future retirement obligations.
+* An actuary must review and certify plans each year.

-- They are a more expensive program to administer.
-Most plans will run $2,000 or more to administer.
+* They are expensive to administer.
+Most plans will run $2,000 or more annually.